If you are about to embark on a road trip this is a question you will have to ask yourself every night. Where should I pull over to spend the night?

 When you're on a road trip it is important to get a good night's sleep to take full advantage of whatever the new day brings.
 Assuming you are not staying in a hotel or looking for a place to pitch a tent, it can be quite difficult finding somewhere to sleep.

-We've parked overnight at all of the places listed below so if you have any questions feel free to ask us in the comments section below!
+We have parked overnight at all of the places listed below so if you have any questions feel free to ask us in the comments section below.

 7 Places You Can Park Overnight & Sleep On A Road Trip

 You may have already heard that it is completely legal to park and sleep overnight in your vehicle at all Walmart parking lots.
 This has been true in all of our experiences.
 In fact, we have seen RV's and other vans that are set up permanently at some locations.

 Walmart is at the top of the list because they are found all over the country and it is such a relief knowing you are not going to be told to move on in the middle of the night.
 In addition, their parking lits are well lit for added security.
 Some Walmart's are 24 hours so you know there is always going to be help nearby if needed and you have access to bathroom facilities.
 Another bonus of Walmart is that most of the stores have wifi.

 The only disadvantage of Walmart is that because it is well lit you may have trouble getting to sleep.
 And forget about sleeping in because shopper's will be coming and going starting REALLY early in the morning!

 Casino's are another great place to spend the night when it comes to feeling secure.
 They are always open 24 hours so you can be assured there are security officers patrolling all night along with security camera's around.

 Not sure if they actually mind or not but we have never had any trouble spending the night at a casino.
 As long as they think you are in there spending money I am sure they don't mind having you.